TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 141/Psalms 141.3.md

 ---

-Set a watch, O Jehovah, before my mouth; Keep the door of my lips.
+Set a watch, Yahweh, before my mouth.
+Keep the door of my lips.